oliver-sey/scholarship-system-backend/README.md

 # **Put background info of the code and why we did stuff (big picture stuff) here:**

+### Student Applicants Qualifications
+We are not concerned with whether or not a student that applies to a scholarship actually qualifies for the scholarship, that is not relevant to back end subsystem functionalities.

 # Details of the data import files: